Q: After I've been accepted, when and how should I start looking for a place to live?

 Q: What is the typical course load?

-A: Most students finish the majority of the coursework during the 1st year.
+A: Most students finish the majority of their coursework during their 1st year.

 Q: What grades must I maintain in order to stay on track to receive my graduate degree?